 Horse Trail - This trail offers access to the Cedars of Lebanon Forest.
 The trail is limited to horseback riders due to safety reasons.

 Jackson Cave - One of the park’s premier attractions is Jackson Cave.
 Over a mile in length, it serves as the main surface vent for groundwater during wet weather as part of an underground karst network linking sinkholes and other cave openings.
 It is named for Thomas Jackson, former landowner and noted Civil War sharpshooter.
 Park staff lead tours inside Jackson Cave.
-Please note, the cave is open at the park manager’s discretion.
+Please note, the cave is open at the park manager’s discretion and you must have a permit to enter.
+Permits are issued at the visitors center.